We’re excited to reveal more details about how Plexal has been working with global technology IBM.

-Andrew Roughan, managing director, Plexal, said:
+Andrew Roughan, Chief Executive Officer, Plexal, said:

 “We’re excited to work with IBM to select these new challenge areas to address society’s most pressing security risks.
 It’s essential that big and small companies across the private sector collaborate and build technology together.
 Not just technology for its own sake but technology that the UK needs most to keep society and our economy safe and to gain a competitive advantage when it comes to mission-critical capabilities.
 We’re extremely proud of the collaboration model we’ve built for IBM, which has fairness at the heart and is challenge oriented.”

-Steve Kochli, chief operating officer, Telicent, said:
+Steve Kochli, Chief Operating Officer, Telicent, said:

 “This has been a brilliant opportunity for Telicent.
 During the ten-week engagement, we accelerated the development of our CORE data platform and GEO pattern-of-life application significantly.
 We gained detailed market insights that would be very difficult to access as a young startup and that’s allowed us to further validate our product design and market fit.

 The IBM and Plexal teams were incredibly flexible and supportive during the project, and our ongoing engagement with them is generating new opportunities and leads that would not have been available to us previously.
 IBM and Telicent are taking the proof of concept to potential customers and Telicent has hired new staff on the back of the sprint.”